World can 'sleep well' after North Korea summit, Trump says

 Both Seoul and US military officials have said they had no idea the announcement was coming, while Japan's Defense Minister Itsunori Onodera warned the drills played a "vital role in East Asia's security."

-Japan has nevertheless joined fellow world powers from China to the European Union and Russia in welcoming the summit - while cautioning it was only a first step towards resolving the stand-off with Pyongyang.
+Still, Japan joined fellow world powers from China to the European Union and Russia in welcoming the summit - while cautioning it was only a first step towards resolving the stand-off with Pyongyang.

 Echoing that stance, Akira Kawasaki of the ICAN anti-nuclear group said the summit was "a great photo-op," but that "the substance needs to be followed up."